Phantomvv1/KayTrade/README.md

 ## 🤝 Contributing

-At the moment I don't accept contributions due to this being my diploma project.
-In the future after it gets graded I will start accepting contributions.
-When that happens please feel free to submit a Pull Request.
+**Note**: This repository is currently not accepting contributions as it is part of an ongoing diploma project.
+After the project is graded and submitted, contributions will be welcomed.

+Once contributions are open, feel free to submit Pull Requests.
 For major changes, please open an issue first to discuss what you would like to change.

-### Contribution Guidelines
+### Future Contribution Guidelines

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)